ic3top/Vue-path/covid-tracker/README.md

 ## Features
 ##### List of features ready:
 * See statistics around the world
-* Choose certain country to see its statistic
+* Choose certain country to see its statistic(total cases, test, etc...)
+* All your chosen cards are saved into the localstorage
 * Fully adaptive

 ### TODOS
 * autocopmplete for countries filtering
-* wider the filter possibility of the data

 ## Status